rojenzaman/SecureRsyncVPNBackup/README.md

 3. **Access the Backup Data**

    Your backups will be stored in the `data/sync` directory, organized per your configuration.

+---

+**Note**: The backups can now be scheduled with intervals specified in both hours and minutes, providing more precise control over backup timing.

+---

 ## License